NarikMe/narik-webpack-tools/Publish/README.md

 # Narik

-Narik is a framework that helps you create your angular project more creatively in less time and without waste of money.
+Narik is a framework that helps you create your angular project more creatively in less time.
 You will find Narik interesting in many different aspects, once you read about it and use it.

 ## Documentation